An Accelerated Mixed Weighted-Unweighted MMSE Approach for MU-MIMO Beamforming: Simulation Results

-First, we evaluate algorithm performance with different user counts $K$, while fixing the number of BS antennas at $M = 128$, data streams at $d = 4$, and SNR at 10 dB, as shown in Fig.~\ref{fig:i_performance}.
-For all values of $K$, the extrapolation parameter $\omega$ and step size $\gamma$ in \texttt{A-MMMSE} are set to 0.8 and 0.05, respectively.
-Fig.~\ref{fig:i_sum_rate} confirms that all algorithms converge to the same WSR value under the given stopping conditions, validating their numerical consistency.
-In terms of computational time (Fig.~\ref{fig:i_cpu_time}), \texttt{A-MMMSE} runs significantly faster than both \texttt{WMMSE} and \texttt{R-WMMSE} as $K$ increases.
-Although \texttt{R-WMMSE} reduces complexity with respect to $M$, it introduces cubic complexity in $K$.
-As a result, when $K$ reaches 20, the CPU runtime of \texttt{R-WMMSE} significantly surpasses that of \texttt{A-MMMSE}.
-Additionally, the proposed heuristic warm-start strategy improves the execution speed of \texttt{WMMSE} by up to 30\%.
-A modest improvement is also observed when applied to \texttt{R-WMMSE}.
+Next, we evaluate algorithm performance with different user counts $I$, while fixing the number of cells $K = 4$, the number of BS antennas at $M = 256$, the number of data streams at $d = 4$, and the SNR at 10 dB, as shown in Fig.~\ref{fig:i_performance}.
+Fig.~\ref{fig:i_sum_rate} confirms that all algorithms converge to almost the same WSR value under the given stopping conditions, validating their numerical consistency. {In terms of computational time (Fig.~\ref{fig:i_cpu_time}), the hybrid BCD methods \texttt{A-WMMSE} and \texttt{A-MMMSE}, due to their linear complexity in the number of users, are significantly faster than the traditional BCM methods \texttt{WMMSE}, \texttt{MMMSE}, \texttt{R-WMMSE} and \texttt{R-MMMSE}.
+Since \texttt{R-WMMSE} eliminates the $\mathcal{O}(M^3)$ complexity but introduces cubic complexity in the total number of users across all cells, its CPU runtime exceeds that of \texttt{WMMSE} when the number of users per cell $I$ reaches 16.
+Our proposed mixed weighted-unweighted warm-start method brings notable improvements to \texttt{WMMSE}, \texttt{R-WMMSE}, and \texttt{A-WMMSE}.
+In the case of \texttt{R-WMMSE}, the warm-start strategy yields \texttt{R-MMMSE}, which outperforms \texttt{WMMSE} in terms of runtime.
+However, it also suffers from the limitation that the low-dimensional subspace structure is not well suited for scenarios with a large number of users; consequently, when $I=16$, it is slower than \texttt{MMMSE}. }